Angie325/Believe/READme.md

- {Calculator}
+ Calculator<br>
- {This is a calculator which helps you to find your name in Akan System}, {19-07-2020}
+ This is a calculator which helps you to find your name in Akan System}, {19-07-2020}
  By **{Angela Apondi}**
  Description
-{The application was calculated using Javascript,it is used to calculate the day of birth in Akan System.This is a System in Ghana  whereby people were named according to days of the week }
+The application was calculated using Javascript,it is used to calculate the day of birth in Akan System.This is a System in Ghana  whereby people were named according to days of the week

 Setup/Installation Requirements
 * Gender
 * Last two digits of year of birth